wixette/meowlang/README.md

 ```

 White spaces including `" "`, `"\t"` and `"\n"` are used for formatting purposes
-only, and will be ignored when the source code is executed.
-You may layout your
+only, and will be ignored when the program is executed.
+You may layout your code
-code in many different and interesting ways.
-For example, the following code is
+in many different and interesting ways.
+For example, the following code is an
-an equivalent representation of the above code:
+equivalent representation of the above code:

 ```text
 ; M e o w ; MeowMeow ; MeowMeowMeow ; MeowMeowMeowMeow ;
 ```

-The Meow tokens in the supported languages can be mixed in a same source code.
+The Meow tokens in the supported languages can be mixed up in a same program.
 For example:

 ```text